crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 The "V" in MVC represents a View (or templates).
 Views take information from the controller, and display it to the user.
 Views also take any interaction, and relay them back to the controller.

-> In Mojo, it's possible to include the view with the controller (and it's easier to implement up-front), but this practice is discouraged since it makes maintanence a bit more difficult.
+> In Mojo, it's possible to include the view with the controller (it's easier to implement up-front), but this practice is discouraged since it makes maintanence a bit more difficult.
 Designers for instance might have a harder time modifying templates if it means they have to dive into JavaScript files.

 <!--[Checkout this Stack Overflow](http://stackoverflow.com/questions/731743/php-vs-template-engine) thread for more discussion between why not to include templates with the controller.-->